Cassowary: Attacks

 Cassowaries have a reputation for being dangerous to people and domestic animals.
 During World War II, American and Australian troops stationed in New Guinea were warned to steer clear of them.
 In his 1958 book Living Birds of the World, ornithologist Ernest Thomas Gilliard wrote:

 The inner or second of the three toes is fitted with a long, straight, murderous nail which can sever an arm or eviscerate an abdomen with ease.
 There are many records of natives being killed by this bird.

 This assessment of the danger posed by cassowaries has been repeated in print by authors, including Gregory S. Paul and Jared Diamond.
 A 2003 historical study of 221 cassowary attacks showed that 150 had been against humans; 75% of these had been from cassowaries that had been fed by people, 71% of the time the bird had chased or charged the victim, and 15% of the time they kicked.
-Of the attacks, 73% involved the birds expecting or snatching food, 5% involved defending their natural food sources, 15% involved defending themselves from attack, and 7% involved defending their chicks or eggs.
+Of the attacks, 73% involved the birds expecting or snatching food, 5% involved defending their natural food sources, 15% involved defending themselves, and 7% involved defending their chicks or eggs.
 Only one human death was reported among those 150 attacks.

 The first documented human death caused by a cassowary was on April 6, 1926.
-In Australia, 16-year-old Phillip McClean and his brother, age 13, came across a cassowary on their property and decided to try to kill it by striking it with clubs.
+In Australia, 16-year-old Phillip McClean and his brother, age 13, came across a cassowary on their property near Mossman, Queensland, and decided to try to kill it by striking it with clubs.
 The bird kicked the younger boy, who fell and ran away as his older brother struck the bird.
 The older McClean then tripped and fell to the ground.
-While he was on the ground, the cassowary kicked him in the neck, opening a 1.25 cm wound that may have severed his jugular vein.
+While he was on the ground, the cassowary kicked him in the neck, opening a 1.25 cm wound that severed his jugular vein.
 The boy died of his injuries shortly thereafter.

-Cassowary strikes to the abdomen are among the rarest of all, but in one case, a dog was kicked in the belly in 1995.
+Cassowary strikes to the abdomen are among the rarest of all, but in one case in 1995, a dog was kicked in the belly.
 The blow left no puncture, but severe bruising occurred.
 The dog later died from an apparent intestinal rupture.

 Another human death due to a cassowary was recorded in Florida on April 12, 2019.
 The bird's owner, a 75-year-old man who had raised the animal, was apparently clawed to death after he fell to the ground.